ericwang13/APCSFinalProject/README.md

 9. Completed sepia and box blur filters, made some plans for more filters and some JavaFX designs.

 10. Worked on JavaFX frontend.
 Created a input field and submit button to change which filter/effect you want to use on the fly.
 Invalid numbers default to the capture stream without any effects.
 Pretty ugly, but functional.

+11. Improved JavaFX related stuff.
+Frontend difference is minimal, but on the backend code is much more organized.
+I reworked the JavaFX stuff to all be in the Controller class which is linked with the application.fxml file.